Zirconium(IV) iodide: Synthesis and reactions

-This compound is volatile, subliming as intact tetrahedral ZrI4 molecules.
-It is prepared by the direct reaction of powdered zirconium metal and iodine.
+This compound can be prepared by heating zirconium metal and an excess of iodine.
+The solid is purified by sublimation (400 °C, 10-4 mm Hg).

-Pyrolysis of zirconium(IV) iodide gas by contact of hot wire was the first industrial process for the commercial production of pure ductile metallic zirconium.
+Pyrolysis of zirconium(IV) iodide gas by contact with a hot wire was the first industrial process for the commercial production of pure ductile metallic zirconium.
 This crystal bar process was developed by Anton Eduard van Arkel and Jan Hendrik de Boer in 1925.

+Heating the tetraiodide with zirconium metal gives zirconium triiodide: